Empire-Strikes-Back/Rey/readme.txt

 my language is clojure
-my runtime is jvm, no graalvm native image i say no to updates, update notifications - i walk on water like Jesus i am the new operating system my color is white
+my runtime is jvm, no graalvm native image i am the new operating system my color is white